 7. Style Contrast

 Transitional design means creating something new by blending elements of two different styles or designs.
 This transitional fireplace surround does just that.
-It pairs a dry stack wood surround with a formal, carved wood surround, and a reclaimed wood mantel.
+It pairs a dry stack wood surround with a formal, carved wood surround, and a hand hewn, reclaimed wood mantel.
 The three elements play with one another to add a lot of charm to the area.
 This room is one that can be warm, inviting, and yet formal at the same time.

-Complete Your Ideal Fireplace Design
+Complete Your Ideal Dark Wood Fireplace Mantel Design